Taiwan–United States relations: 2020s

 In 2021 and 2022, U.S. President Joe Biden made various forceful comments about coming to Taiwan's military defense in the event of a PRC invasion, indicating what scholars called a potential shift to "strategic clarity," while the State Department reiterated that the administration's Taiwan policy remained unchanged.

 On March 3, 2021, the Biden administration reasserted the strength of the relationship between the U.S. and Taiwan in the administration's Interim National Security Strategic Guidance.
 On March 8, 2021, the Biden administration made the following statement during a press briefing: "We will stand with friends and allies to advance our shared prosperity, security, and values in the Indo-Pacific region.
 We maintain our longstanding commitments, as outlined in the Three Communiqués, the Taiwan Relations Act, and the Six Assurances.
 And we will continue to assist Taiwan in maintaining a sufficient self-defense capability."

 In June 2021 a congressional delegation made up of Tammy Duckworth, Dan Sullivan and Christopher Coons briefly visited Taiwan and met with President Tsai Ing-wen.
 Their use of a C-17 military cargo aircraft drew strong protest from China.
 In late October 2021, U.S. Secretary of State Antony Blinken called on all United Nations member states to support Taiwan's participation in the U.N. system.
 The comments came a day after the 50th anniversary of U.N.
 Resolution 2758, in which the People's Republic of China was designated as the representative of China at the U.N., while the Republic of China (R.O.C.) was expelled.

 In December 2021, the U.S. invited Taiwan to the Summit for Democracy.
 On December 15, 2021, the US House of Representative and Senate have both passed the National Defense Authorization Act for Fiscal Year 2022, in which calls for the enhancements of the security of Taiwan, including inviting the Taiwanese navy to the 2022 Rim of the Pacific exercise in the face of "increasingly coercive and aggressive behavior" by China.
 President Joe Biden signed the act on December 27, 2021.

+A reporter asked Biden if the United States would defend Taiwan if it were attacked.
+"Yes," the president answered.

+"That's the commitment we made," said Biden[…]